Tutor: Michael Gibbons

 Course Fees: £1850+VAT

-We are delighted to be teaching the new ITEC QCF Levels 3 and 4 Sports Massage course in Brighton.
+We are delighted to be teaching the new ITEC QCF Levels 3 and 4 Sports Massage course in exciting new venue in Sussex.
 These new courses have been created and revised under the QCF system in early 2015 and now take on a whole new format.

 We teach a combined course which will help train individuals to an exceptionally high standard in the delivery of sports massage techniques.
 We will develop your massage skills to the expert level expected in this industry.